michelleliu103/Capstone_AstroDrum/README.md

 * Data dimension (data encoding bit size)
 * Audio frequency variability

-Our best training results found the following attributes to be "ideal":
+Our best training results found the following attributes to be useful:
 * Batches of 64 samples
 * Data normalization
 * Dimensionality at 32 bits